SHENRUIYANG/S4MCPDEMO/Readme.md

   -H "Authorization: Bearer your-api-key"
 ```

-## MCP.so Hosting
+## MCP.so Integration

+This project is designed to be compatible with MCP.so hosting.
+The repository includes all necessary files:

+- **chatmcp.yaml**: Configuration for MCP.so integration
+- **Dockerfile**: Container image definition for deployment
+- **LICENSE**: MIT license as required for commercial-friendly deployment

-This service can be hosted on MCP.so for easier access and integration with various AI assistants.
-To deploy to MCP.so:
+To deploy this service to MCP.so:

-1. Ensure your code is pushed to GitHub at https://github.com/SHENRUIYANG/S4MCPDEMO.git
-2. Visit MCP.so and submit your repository for review
-3. Configure the required parameters (SAP_USER and SAP_PASSWORD) when prompted

-The service uses the `chatmcp.yaml` configuration file to specify how it should be hosted on MCP.so.
+1. Submit the GitHub repository URL to the MCP.so platform
+2. The service will be reviewed and deployed by the MCP.so team
+3. Once approved, it will be available for use in the MCP Playground

 ## Docker Deployment